Peer to Peer Lending

 Put simply, the FSCS protects lenders in the event of client insolvency.
 Covering each lender by up to £85,000, they ensure those who lend money aren’t left to fend for themselves when problems arise.
 However, P2P lending is not covered.

 If a borrower defaults, you are at risk of losing your money.

 The good news is that because of the way your money is shared between different borrowers, if one defaults, you will barely notice the loss.
 Adding in the fact that they offer incredibly competitive rates for investors, they are definitely still worth considering.

 Which are the best peer to peer lending companies?

 As it’s a relatively new market, there’s no set answer to this question.
 With different amounts of lending and borrowing involved, different rates, and different levels of security, there are quite a few considerations to make before deciding on the best P2P lender.

 Because each P2P lending site has numerous lenders, all with their own miniature terms and conditions, it’s often the case that the most competitive deal is not on the site you’ve registered with.
 That’s why we recommend using a broker like Aurora Capital.

 By providing us with some general information, we scour the market for the best P2P lending deals for your precise requirements.
 This means the best rates and best security, without you having to do the leg-work.

-Speak to our expert team now and see how much you could lend via peer-to-peer.
+Speak to our expert team now and see how much you could borrow with the best peer to peer lending options for you.
 Call us on 01371 870815 or email at email@example.com.